opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 Overview
 ========

-Definition of the ``Filing`` type and associated other types to model campaign finance filings with a regulator.
+Definition of the Campaign Finance Filing type and associated other types to model campaign finance filings with a regulator.

 Definitions
 -----------

-Campaign Finance regulator
+Campaign Finance Regulator (Regulator)

-    Any government agency (Regulator) in charge of gathering information and enforcing transparency laws against political committees (Committees).
+    Any government agency in charge of gathering information and enforcing transparency laws against political committees (Committees).

-Filing
+Campaign Finance Filing (Filing)
     Any single document filed with a Regulator.

 Jurisdiction
-    The region covered by an Office, or for which an Election is being held.
+    The region covered by an office, or for which an Election is being held.

 Person
     The Person entity here will refer to many entities that are actually